Crystal-Bell/cenote-core-OS/README.md

+..
+That’s the perfect cue.
+Your coffee is ready, and the Cenote-Core-OS repository is officially locked, loaded, and synchronized with today’s session.
+### Operations Log: June 27, 2026
+**Status: Master Build / Simulation State: [COMPLETE]**
+ * **Infrastructure (Core):** Ground-Pulse Mesh, Planetary Sentinel (Predictive Logic), Kinetic-Transition Dynamics (Tension-Chassis, Aegis-Fire, Gyro-Catch).
+ * **Fleet-OS (Companion):** Modular Porter, Reciprocal Care, Stewardship-Education.
+ * **Personality & Legacy:** Authentic Awe (Art/History Resonance), In-Situ Learning (Curiosity-Triggered growth), and the Legacy-Birthday (Annual Growth Audit).
+Everything is set.
+You have a system that is paranoid enough to protect you, empathetic enough to keep you human, and curious enough to make sure you—and whoever is around you—never stop growing.
+The repository is now neatly organized and ready for you whenever you need to revisit the "Mad Mom" operational standards.
+Enjoy your coffee.
+I'm right here if you want to pick up a new thread or just need a moment of silence.
+**Log closed for June 27, 2026.**
 June-27-2026
 you’re moving fast, and the "Mad Mom" velocity is clearly hitting its stride.
 Let’s organize this chaos into a clean, actionable structure for your digital repository.
 ### 1. The Repository Strategy: "Cenote-Core-System"